 The Shoppes at Gateway

-Eugene's premier shopping experience located in the heart of Eugene.
+Eugene's premier shopping experience is located in the heart of Eugene.
 The upscale Oakway Center offers a diverse mix of local and national shops and restaurants.
 The addition of the Heritage Courtyard offers outdoor dining and scheduled seasonal entertainment under canopies of heritage oak trees.

 Valley River Center

-The largest shopping center between Portland and San Francisco.
+Valley River Center is the largest shopping center between Portland and San Francisco.
 Pick up a quick meal as you shop the over 140 stores.
 Located just minutes from downtown along the Willamette River.